Joseph Paxton Campus (JPC)

 "Without question, the school has helped significantly" (Parent quote)

 Joseph Paxton Campus is a small school setting for those unable to attend mainstream school.
 The nominal roll caters for 80 students at KS3 and KS4.
-All students have medical needs which often involve aspects of mental health, e.g. anxiety, depression, self- harming, eating disorders, Chronic Fatigue Syndrome and personality disorders.
-These are often combined with developmental disorders such as ASC and Asperger's Syndrome some of which may be undiagnosed or have late diagnoses.
+All students have medical needs which often involve aspects of mental health, e.g. anxiety, depression, self-harming, eating disorders, Chronic Fatigue Syndrome and personality disorders.
+All students attending JPC are doing so as a result of their medical condition only and following a referral from specialist medical professionals.
 Provision at JPC is available for young people up to full time education, although the "offer" is directly tailored to the health and well being of the young person, in consultation with health and other professionals.

 The curriculum broadly reflects the National Curriculum at KS3 and KS4, allowing opportunities for student transition back into mainstream schools and further education.
 Again though, the curriculum and the choices of accreditation are adapted to the specific needs of each pupil.

-Students are referred by schools, ESW Service, Educational Psychologists, CAMHS and Community Paediatricians, often following an informal preliminary discussion with the Headteacher.
+Students are referred by schools on the advice/instruction of CAMHS and Community Paediatricians, often following an informal preliminary discussion with the Headteacher.
 For details of the admissions panel please see the Admissions section in the menu to the left.

 The vast majority of our pupils regain belief in their ability to learn and a renewed enthusiasm for learning within weeks of starting at JPC.
 Anxiety levels reduce greatly and students' attendance at school and in lessons improves greatly, as does the progress in their learning.